-The Housing Act has the broad objective, among other things, of ensuring every person in Victoria has adequate and appropriate housing at a price within his or her means.
-The Housing Act, together with the Office of the Housing Registrar, provides the framework for the establishment, compliance, and recognition of registered housing agencies - the registered not-for-profit organisations that manage affordable housing for eligible households.
+The Housing Act has the broad objective, among other things, of ensuring every person in Victoria has adequate and appropriate housing at a price within their means.
+The Housing Act, together with the Office of the Housing Registrar, provides the framework for the establishment, compliance, and recognition of registered housing agencies - the registered notfor-profit organisations that manage affordable housing for eligible households.